lunaprise/Lunaprise/README.md

 Also photos of Nike executive Tommy Pham and his family along with son Raiden, and the mission statement of Raiden Foundation, a non profit project they sent to the moon to bring attention to rare diseases, something his son Raiden was afflicted with at the time of the landing on the moon of the Lunaprise Archive.

 Photos and Videos and Tribal reports of American Indians and in particular the story of Dennis Banks and his family's encounter and friendship with Oscar winner Marlon Brando.
 Dennis was an internationally known Native American civil rights leader and founder of AIM- American Indian Movement.
+Also QR code linked art of Natuve American artist Paul Walker

 Short Video Docunentsries on the life of Queen Elizabeth, Jesse Owens, JFK, Borak Obama, and Muhsmmed Ali

+A compilation of the names of the top ranked NFT Artists and Art Projects as of 2023 including Beeples, PAK, The 9th Raider, Michah Johnson,Justin Aversarano, Chad Knight

+Ethereun Whitepaper and Ethereum Artwork and coins.

+Dogecoin Whitepaper and Dogecoin and Shibu Nu coins and artwork.

 # Title: The Making of Lunar Artifact #777- CL7-Dallas Santana- The 9th Raider Movie .